Tegowalik/LEGO-Switch-Controller/README.md

 |1 Sensor + 2 XL Motors | TODO| [program](ev3_switch_2_XL_XL.py)|
 |2 Sensors + 2 XL Motors + 1 M Motor | TODO| [program](ev3_switch_2_1_XL_M_XL.py)|

 Of course not all possible combinations of sensors and motors are provided.
+In addition the programs aren't that flexible as the PyBricks ones.
 However the basic idea how to adjust the code for a certain sensor-motor-layout should be obvious.
-Also note that the probabilities to turn the switch are not programmed that detailed as in the previous programs.

-# TODO common variables that might need to be adjusted

-# Known Issues
+## Known Issues
 - The variable/ method naming in the python files mixes CamelCasing and snake_casing.
 As a programmer, I really regret that I haven't been consistently using a case system.
 However I don't have neither the time nor the motivation to make the naming consistent.
+- As soon as communication between hubs is possible, this makes a lot of new features possible (large chained layouts are possible -> no limitation due to limited available ports).
+Furthermore, it would be awesome if PyBricks Hubs could connect to a app which supervises *all* hubs.

 If you find any unexpected behaviour or have a feature request, please create an issue or a pull request.